Sienna Cammeniti

 Sienna Cammeniti is a fictional character from the Australian soap opera Neighbours, played by model Erin McNaught.
 McNaught was cast in the role to help boost falling ratings in Australia.
 The character made her first screen appearance on 2 May 2008.
 Sienna was introduced as the cousin of the established Carmella Cammeniti (Natalie Blair).
-In July 2008, McNaught took the decision to cut her contract short and Sienna departed on 3 October 2008.
+In July 2008, McNaught decided to cut her contract short and Sienna departed on 3 October 2008.
 During her time on Neighbours, McNaught's casting and acting were negatively received by critics, acting agencies and viewers.

 Creation and casting

 In November 2007, it was announced that model and former Australian Miss Universe representative, Erin McNaught would be joining the cast of Neighbours to help boost falling ratings in Australia.
 Producers also recruited fellow model Imogen Bailey (Nicola West) and former Australian Idol contestant Dean Geyer (Ty Harper) in a bid to "sex up" the cast.
 McNaught took acting classes in preparation for the role of Sienna and she began filming her first scenes on 17 December.
 On joining the show, McNaught said "Everyone has grown up watching Neighbours, of course I am nervous.
 It is a big change from what I have been used to doing".

 In March 2008, McNaught's contract was extended by three months after she impressed the Neighbours bosses.
 However, she was still described as a guest cast member and was not expected to be signed beyond the deal.
 In July 2008, it was announced that McNaught had opted to relinquish her role as Sienna, for the benefit of her relationship with Braith Anasta and because she was homesick.
 On her departure McNaught said "It was a great experience and I'm really happy with what I have been achieving in acting – so it was a tough decision to make.